IgniteTheSpark/gatechain-gitbook-zh/GateChain/status/README_EN.md

 ### Changelog

-- **GateChain Version Upgrade**: The block version number is upgraded to v18.
 - **Bug Fix**: Fixed an issue where some successful transactions were incorrectly reported as 'out of gas', causing their status to show as 'failed'.

 ### Important Notice